biocore/qiime/doc/install/upgrade.rst

 1.3.0 to 1.4.0 (QIIME Virtual Machines)
 ---------------------------------------
-If you are upgrading your virtual machine, follow this commands to upgrade. or a previous app-deploy.py installation
+If you are upgrading your virtual machine, follow these commands to upgrade. or a previous app-deploy.py installation

 ::